 - We recommend getting our Food and Chemical Sensitivity Test done to help with identifying and then removing inflammatory foods and substances.
 In our experience this is essential when trying to resolve IBS.

-- Use 1 tsp 1-2 x daily of Purely Earth clay internally away from food.
-Use our guide for internal use.
+- Use 1 tsp 1-2 x daily of runny Purely Earth clay internally away from food.
+To make the clay up, use our guide for internal use.

 Strengthen the Digestion